 Welcome to another summer of adventure and fun at Camp Algonquin.
-I am so excited to start my journey at Camp Algonquin.
-I am looking forward to meeting and creating connections with each and every one of you.
+I am so excited to continue my journey at Camp Algonquin.
+I am looking forward to seeing all your familiar faces and meeting all our new campers.
 Camp Algonquin and the YMCA of Barry County is a special place.
 This community is unlike any other camp I have worked for.
 As a camp family and community member, you know the value of this experience for your children.
 Your support matters.

-Summer camp has been a part of my life for over sixteen years, and because of the magic of camp, I have learned new skills, made lifelong connections, and became my true authentic self.
-As Camp Director, my job is to create a safe and welcoming environment where every participant- whether it be staff, campers, families, or visitors - feel at home and free to be themselves.
+Summer camp has been a part of my life for over seventeen years, and because of the magic of camp, I have learned new skills, made lifelong connections, and became my true authentic self.
+As Camp Director, my job is to create a safe and welcoming environment where every participant-whether it be staff, campers, families, or visitors - feel at home and free to be themselves.
 My goal is to ensure that everyone feels connected to this special place while having the best time possible.